Notable Links

 SENTENCE: Ranges from permanent ban to temporary banishment to the Pols Penalty Box

 Please limit unnecessary vulgarity or unnecessary and childish name-calling.
-Some is okay, but please don't let it get excessive.
+We understand that sometimes discussions get heated, but please don’t let it get excessive.
 This is a hard thing to quantify, but we think the old saying about pornography is a good example: You may not know how to explain it, but you know it when you see it.

 We suppose you could argue that all cuss words are unnecessary, and you could also argue that any vulgarity is just a way to strengthen your point.
 But there's a difference between saying, "What the f*** is Senator Smith doing?" in order to emphasize a point and in saying, "You're a f***ing worthless piece of s*** you f***ing a**hole."

-If you're just going to use vulgar language to call people names, that's boring and pointless (in addition to being unnecessary), and we will take action to put a stop to it.
-We understand that people may get into heated arguments from time to time, and that anger will flash in the form of a vulgar response occasionally, but generally most of us know when we are crossing the line from anger to cruelty.
+If you’re just going to use vulgar language to call people names, that’s boring and pointless (in addition to being unnecessary), and we will take action to put a stop to it.
+In general, most of us know when we are crossing the line from anger to cruelty.

 This also includes posting graphic images meant to advocate your cause (for example, images of abortions or executions-gone-wrong, meant to promote pro-life or anti-death penalty positions, respectively).
 Nobody wants to scroll through the comments and come across a jarringly graphic and inappropriate image.
 You can always provide a link to a page without actually posting the image itself.